YOU’RE A WEEPING PLANT

 Break free from the dry, compressed soil, and examine the roots of your relationship for areas of decay.

 Pinpoint the source of financial infidelity that allowed other lies to sprout from it.
-Was it the fast food meals, buying collectibles without telling your spouse, gambling away money you don’t even have, or something deeper?
+Was it the fast food meals, buying collectibles without telling your spouse, gambling away money you don’t even have, or something even more deep?

 Consciously keeping certain expenses from your spouse only creates more breeding grounds for weeds to pop up and feed the financial infidelity.

-Open, honest communication is key to establishing happy, healthy roots!
+Open, straightforward, and honest communication is key to establishing happy, healthy roots!

 REPLANT YOUR LOVE: DEVELOP BOUNDARIES & SEEK FORGIVENESS